pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What do you consider to be basic fishing tackle?
 * What fishing equipment do you recommend for a beginner?
 * Where do you go fishing?
+* Why do you go fishing?
+* Have you ever tried fishing?
+* Have you ever tried to catch a fish?
+* When do you usually go fishing?
+* Is [fishing,walking,singing,playing guitars] one of your hobbies?

 # Family